sravyakommisetti-sureify/Express/README.md

-# EsMark-BE
+# Express

-Simple netflix clone built by using nodejs and react.
+Simple api using express and node.

 # creating migrations